Updated 2026small-breed guide

 Size And Calorie Content

-The Shih Tzu at 9-16 lbs needs products specifically sized for their small frame.
-We only recommend products available in the correct size range.
+The Shih Tzu at 9-16 lbs needs products sized for their small frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 2